1024inc/engineering-blog/eng-paths/software_engineer_3.md

 </td></tr>
 <tr><td  markdown="1">

-- Has pushed code to production
+- Has owned development, deployment, and improvements of multiple product features
-- Has paired with teammates on a regular cadence (once every one or two weeks is recommended) for 6+ months
+- Has paired with teammates on a regular cadence (once every one or two weeks is recommended) for 12+ months
+- Has reviewed other engineers' contributions through pairing or PRs weekly for 6+ months
+- Has created Jira tasks to track their work

 </td></tr>
 <tr><td style="font-weight:bold">